MarcoPrins/recipes/README.md

 ## Usage

-To run this app, run `docker-compose up`
+* To run this app, run `docker-compose up` and navigate to http://localhost:3000
+* To run tests, run `docker-compose run web rspec`